Bristol Tennessee City Schools

 Bristol Tennessee City Schools is a school district headquartered in Bristol, Tennessee.
 It includes almost all of the city limits of Bristol.

+History

 Gary Lilly served as superintendent from 2009, until he resigned in June 2019.
 Tom Sisk replaced him.
 The school board bought out Sisk's contract in 2020 when a revelation came that Sisk never received a PhD from an accredited institution even though he presented himself as having that credential.
 Annette Tudor became the interim superintendent.